Canada Soccer drone spying scandal: Investigations

 Relating to the 2024 Olympics incident, FIFA began investigating Priestman and Canada Soccer as well as "all potentially involved parties" on 24 July.
 Canada Soccer also opened their own investigation on the same day, which they said would also "seek to understand the historical culture of competitive ethics within all of our programs".
 Canada Soccer and the COC confirmed on 26 July that there had been a history of spying within their teams, and that they would have an independent external review.
-Priestman was suspended until Canada Soccer's external investigation was completed in November 2024, after which she was officially fired (along with Jasmine Mander and Joseph Lombardi).
-On 23 September 2025, it was announced by Canada Soccer that a total of 14 coaches and administrative staff had been subject to disciplinary measures as a result of the drone scandal and "the underlying cultural patterns that created the issue".
+Priestman was suspended until Canada Soccer's external investigation was completed in November 2024.

+In July 2024, the Board of Directors of Canada Soccer Association commissioned an independent external investigation into the use of drone technology by members of Canada Soccer's national team coaching staff.
+The investigation was prompted by incidents at the 2024 Paris Olympic Games, where a drone was used to film training sessions of the New Zealand women's national team on July 20 and July 22, 2024.

+The investigation was conducted by Sonia Regenbogen of the Canadian law firm Mathews, Dinsdale & Clark LLP.
+Its mandate was to determine whether the drone use at the Paris Games was approved, directed, or condoned by members of the Women's National Team coaching staff, and to assess whether similar practices of surreptitious surveillance had occurred at prior international tournaments involving the women's or men's national teams.
+The investigation also examined whether senior leadership at Canada Soccer had prior knowledge of, or condoned, such practices.

+As part of the process, the investigator conducted interviews, reviewed documentary and electronic evidence, and considered disciplinary materials from FIFA and CONMEBOL.
+Individuals who participated in the investigation were required to speak without anonymity to the investigator and to maintain confidentiality during the review.
+Canada Soccer stated that participants were assured their identities would not be publicly disclosed, in keeping with privacy obligations and human resources considerations.